-Purpose
+3 Purpose

-This policy is designed to assist staff members, workers and employers who intend to make a disclosure of information which would constitute whistleblowing.
-Its purpose is to

-- enable individuals to raise concerns within the institution without fear of reprisals/victimisation - provide a process for concerns to be raised, investigated and, where appropriate, acted upon - give a clear message that allegations of malpractice/impropriety are taken seriously - act as a deterrent to potential perpetrators of misconduct - strengthen the confidence of all interested parties (funding bodies, students, members of staff, etc) that the University maintains the highest standards of conduct
+- 3.1 This policy is designed to assist staff members, workers (both temporary and volunteers) and employees who intend to make a disclosure of information which would constitute whistleblowing.
+Its purpose is to - enable individuals to raise concerns within the institution without fear of reprisals/victimisation - provide a process for concerns to be raised at the earliest opportunity, investigated and, where appropriate, acted upon - give a clear message that allegations of malpractice/impropriety and suspicion of fraud and bribery are taken seriously - act as a deterrent to potential perpetrators of misconduct provide assurance to all interested parties (regulating bodies, funding bodies, students, members of staff, etc.) that the University maintains the highest standards of conduct.

-Policy statement
+4.1 Policy statement

-Edge Hill University encourages staff to report suspected or actual wrongful conduct.

-The University is committed to the highest standards of quality, honesty openness and accountability.
-Staff have a duty of care to maintain these principles and we encourage individuals to raise any genuine concerns about wrongdoing without fear of detriment or reprisal.

-This policy sets out the process for disclosing such concerns.
+- 4.1.1 Edge Hill University encourages staff to report suspected or actual wrongful conduct. - 4.1.2 The University is committed to the highest standards of quality, honesty openness and accountability.
+Staff have a duty of care to maintain these principles and we encourage individuals to raise any genuine concerns about wrongdoing without fear of detriment or reprisal. - 4.1.3 This policy sets out the process for disclosing such concerns.
 Any individual employed by the University who is uncertain whether their concerns fall within the scope of this policy can seek advice and assistance from a number of channels before 'blowing the whistle'.
-These include

-- A member of the HR Advisory Team - An independent organisation with experience in this area
+These include - A member of the HR Advisory Team - An independent organisation with experience in this area

-Seeking independent advice
+5.1 Seeking independent advice

-The University encourages staff to address any concerns using internal procedures in the first instance.
-Should internal procedures not satisfy the concerns, an individual may consider making a disclosure to a regulator, prescribed person or other external body.

-Where a staff member seeks to disclose a relevant matter to an external body it is important that the correct external body for the issue is contacted.
+- 5.1.1 The University encourages staff to address any concerns using internal procedures in the first instance.
+Should internal procedures not satisfy the concerns, an individual may consider making a disclosure to a regulator, prescribed person or other external body. - 5.1.2 Where a staff member seeks to disclose a relevant matter to an external body it is important that the correct external body for the issue is contacted.
 There may be specific or additional requirements which must be met in order to qualify for protection under the Public Interest Disclosure Act.
-A government publication lists all the prescribed people and bodies to whom a disclosure can be made.

-Before making a disclosure, staff should contact the independent whistleblowing charity, Protect (formerly PCaW).
+A government publication lists all the prescribed people and bodies to whom a disclosure can be made. - 5.1.3 Before making an external disclosure, staff should contact the independent whistleblowing charity Protect (formerly PCaW).
 This charity offers a free, confidential helpline that can advise on how to safely and effectively raise a concern.
-To contact Protect

-- Call 020 3117 2520

-- Email whistle@protect-advice.org.uk
+To contact Protect - Call 020 3117 2520 - Email whistle@protect-advice.org.uk - Visit https://protect-advice.org.uk

-- Visit www.pcaw.org.uk

-Scope
+6 Scope

-This policy is for making an internal disclosure.
+- 6.1 This policy is for making an internal disclosure.
 It applies to all individuals employed by the University and also includes

 - those with honorary contracts/joint clinical contracts

-- apprentices
+- Staff apprentices

 - interns and those on work experience

 - atypical workers

-- · agency workers
+- agency workers

 - self-employed workers engaged under a contract for service

-The Public Interest Disclosures Act 1998 (PIDA)
+7 The Public Interest Disclosures Act 1998 (PIDA)

-This policy is guided by the Public Interest Disclosures Act 1998 (PIDA).
+7.1 This policy is guided by the Public Interest Disclosures Act 1998 (PIDA).
 This protects staff making disclosures about certain matters of concern, where those disclosures are made in accordance with the provisions of the Act.